andreas-zimmerer/research-paper-graph/doc/vision/vision.md

 ## Architecture
 Our Research Paper Analyzer is composed of a scraper, a database, an analyzing backend and a graph-heavy frontend:
 - The scraper stores the meta information and references of research papers in a database.
-It reads this data from a research API such as SemanticScholar, Clarivate, ArXiv and Google Scholar and it adapts the format of the data to the schema of the underlying database.
+It reads this data from a research API such as SemanticScholar, Clarivate, and ArXiv and it adapts the format of the data to the schema of the underlying database.
 - The research graphs in the frontend represent firstly families of related research papers, secondly research areas with their respective work,